Nurse in Uttar Pradesh - Photo credit Prashanth Vishwanathan

 Tell me more about the new Manual for Trainers that complements the guide.

-The guide is accompanied by a manual for trainers that includes details on preparation, delivery and evaluation of training, which can be adapted to the local context, and a set of modifiable PowerPoint modules with trainer notes and participatory exercises.
+The manual for trainers that includes details on preparation, delivery and evaluation of training, which can be adapted to the local context, and a set of modifiable PowerPoint modules with trainer notes and participatory exercises.
 We hope this will build capacity in a wider range of people, to deliver important information on achieving WASH FIT improvements as one part of their efforts.

-Is there any training offered to countries and organizations to help them apply the WASH FIT guide and associated resources?
+Is there any training offered to countries and organizations to help them use the WASH FIT guide and associated resources?

-WHO and UNICEF along with partners, including national governments are planning for multiple ways to develop WASH FIT skills.
-Regional and national trainings are underway and being planned throughout 2022.
-A series of topic-specific WASH FIT community of practice meet-ups will be held later in 2022 to dive more deeply into specific topics.
-Short YouTube videos on specific aspects of WASH FIT (e.g. climate, gender) are being developed and some initial ones are already available on the WASH in HCF YouTube channel (https://www.youtube.com/channel/UCmERJPGZTfolALXCDcpbkug) and current WASH FIT related material on OpenWHO is being updated.
+WHO and UNICEF along with partners, including national governments are working to develop WASH FIT skills through regional and national trainings.
+Short videos on specific aspects of WASH FIT are available on the WASH in HCF YouTube channel (https://www.youtube.com/channel/UCmERJPGZTfolALXCDcpbkug).
+Current WASH FIT related material on OpenWHO is being updated.

-WASH FIT 2.0 and the associated documents and resources (manual for trainers, assessment tool, fact sheets, checklists, training slides etc.) can be downloaded from the WASH FIT Portal in a dedicated web page: https://www.washinhcf.org/wash-fit/ From here you can access the Technical Factsheets, the Manual for Trainers, all of the updated training modules and the new updated assessment form.
+WASH FIT 2.0 and the associated documents and resources (manual for trainers, assessment tool, fact sheets, checklists, training slides etc.) can be downloaded from the WASH FIT Portal: https://www.washinhcf.org/wash-fit/.
+This includes the technical factsheets, manual for trainers, all of the updated training modules and the new updated assessment form.

 What languages is WASH FIT 2.0 available in?